-Porcupines are a widespread group of animals that inhabit almost every continent in the world except for Antarctica.
-They are divided into two families, old-world porcupines and new-world porcupines.
+Porcupines are a widespread group of animals that inhabit almost every continent except Antarctica.
+They are divided into two families, old-world porcupines, and new-world porcupines.
 The new world porcupines are mainly found in North America and some parts of northern South America.

-A porcupines’ main defense is the quills, which they use to deter predators.
-The quills are not poisonous but can cause infections, which can lead to serious injuries.
+A porcupine’s primary defense is the quills, which they use to deter predators.
+The quills are not poisonous but can cause infections, leading to severe injuries.

-These fantastic animals are one of nature’s little wonders, so I wanted to find out if they were dangerous to humans and our pets.
+These fantastic animals are one of nature’s wonders, so I wanted to find out if they were dangerous to humans and our pets.

 Are Porcupines Deadly To Humans?

-Typically, most wild animals will avoid contact with human beings, and porcupines are no exception.
+Typically, most wild animals avoid contact with human beings, and porcupines are no exception.
 However, this does not mean that this animal will not attack you should it feel threatened or annoyed.

 Many people think that porcupine quills are poisonous.
 The quills of a porcupine are not toxic but can be extremely painful and cause injuries.
-Also, a porcupine cannot project or shoot out its quills towards the enemy as it was initially believed.
+Also, a porcupine cannot project or shoot out its quills toward the enemy as it was initially believed.

-When the porcupine wants to defend itself, it will raise and shake its quills.
+The porcupine will raise and shake its quills when it wants to defend itself.
 This behavior acts as a warning to predators.
-If the threat does not retreat, then the porcupine will be forced to charge at it and use its quills.
+If the threat does not retreat, the porcupine will be forced to charge at it and use its quills.
 The quills come out on contact and can be left embedded into the skin of a predator or human who disturbs the porcupine.

-While porcupine spines are not poisonous, they can be very painful and quite tricky to remove too.
-The quills are laced with barbs or scales, and this makes them extremely difficult to remove.
+While porcupine spines are not poisonous, they can be very painful and tricky to remove.
+The quills are laced with barbs or scales, making them extremely difficult to remove.

-If you get spiked by a porcupine’s quills, it is best not to attempt to remove the quills on your own.
+If you get spiked by a porcupine’s quills, it is best not to attempt to remove them alone.
 It is much safer to go to a doctor or a veterinarian to help remove them.
 This will also cause less pain when being removed.